An Insider’s Guide To Paris' Montmartre Neighborhood

 • Relax in the park of Square Marcel-Bleustein-Blanchet if you feel like escaping the crowds.
 This charming hilltop village is perfect for a picnic during the summer and a beautiful spot to sit and read a book.

-• La Maison Rose A historic pink building that has seen Picasso (who was good friends with the owner), Albert Camus, and other greats gather — and has been serving coffee for more than 100 years.
+La Maison Rose is a historic pink building that has seen Picasso (who was good friends with the owner), Albert Camus, and other greats gather — and has been serving coffee for more than 100 years.
+Reservation recommended.
 2 Rue de l'Abreuvoir

-• Marche Aux Puces De Saint-Ouen Paris' largest flea market since 1870, it's a fantastic display of antiques.
-Don't miss Marc, a true tastemaker and collector who presents ‘Space Age’, as well as decorative arts that are fantastic and futuristic.
+Marché aux Puces De Saint-Ouen is the largest flea market in Paris since 1870, it's a fantastic display of antiques.
+Don't miss Marc, a true tastemaker and collector who presents the ‘Space Age’, as well as decorative arts that are fantastic and futuristic.
 Open Sat-Mon.
 Porte de Clignancourt

 Where to Stay